 When a reviewer goes through the effort of adding all their comments, and they do not get any feedback from your side, they will feel as though they’re talking to a brick wall.
 Since the reviewer will be disheartened, they will revert to a different method that gives them a response on your side.
 To ensure the reviewer does not revert, you must actively engage with your reviewers by responding to feedback!

 You'd Always Respond to an Email, Wouldn't You?

-Think of it this way - if a reviewer sends you an email with their feedback regarding any changes they'd like to see happen, you would never let that email go unresponded to.
+Think of it this way - if a reviewer emails you with their feedback regarding any changes they'd like to see happen, you would never let that email go unresponded to.
 You would write back to the reviewer, even if it was as simple as “Got it!
 We will implement your feedback.”
 That reply strategy should not change when using Filestage.

 Working on the Cloud is Meant Improve Productive Communication, not Prevent Communication